TheVoltageVikingRam/CadenceProficiency/Transmission_Gate/README.md

 ## 🧰 Schematic

-The schematic of the Transmission Gate circuit drawn in Virtuoso.
+Schematic of the Transmission Gate drawn in Cadence Virtuoso.

 ![Schematic](Transmission_Gate_Schematic.png)